 [Updated March 1, 2018 by Sam Bourgi] Nike Inc. (NKE ) is one of the most famous sports and apparel companies in the world.
 It has left its mark on some of the most famous athletes of all time, including Michael Jordan, Tiger Woods and Derek Jeter, among a number of other blockbuster names.

 Nike is a member of the Dow Jones Industrial Average, putting it among the most popular stocks in the world.
 But for all of the attention the company has received over the years, there are still many things about Nike that are not common knowledge.

 Below, we present seven interesting facts about Nike Inc. that you probably did not know:

 “Just do it” has been a famous slogan that Nike has been using for many years now.
 But most people probably did not know that its origins stemmed from Gary Gilmore, who was executed for two murders in 1977.
-When asked for any final words prior to his execution, Gilmore simple replied, “Let’s do it.”
-Dan Wieden, the founder of Wieden+Kennedy advertising agency, used this quote as inspiration to launch the “Just do it” campaign in 1988.
-Utilizing that campaign, Nike was able to greatly increase its market share in North America over the next decade [see also What Are Dividends].
+When asked for any final words prior to his execution, Gilmore simply replied, “Let’s do it.”
+Dan Wieden, the founder of Wieden+Kennedy advertising agency, used this quote as inspiration to launch the “Just Do It” campaign in 1988.
+Utilizing that campaign, Nike was able to greatly increase its market share in North America over the next decade.

 Be sure to follow us on Twitter @Dividenddotcom.